romene/Naturaily-netlify/_posts/2019-01-08-vue-in-2019-where-it-is-and-where-it’s-heading.md

 December of 2018 has been the best month for Vue by far.
 That month there were over **2 600 000 downloads of the Vue package**!
 React had a great year too!
 In October there were over 14 millions downloads of React.

 As we have mentioned in this post [Vue JS 2018](https://naturaily.com/blog/vue-js-2018), developers are most excited to learn Vue JS out of any other frontend JavaScript frameworks.
 We can see that from the results of a survey conducted by [StateOfJS.com](https://2018.stateofjs.com/front-end-frameworks/vuejs/){:rel="nofollow"}.
-Statistically, more developers would use VueJS again in future projects than Angular, Preact, Ember or Polymer.
+Statistically, more developers would use VueJS again in future projects than Ember, Polymer or even Angular.

 ### What do developers like most about Vue?